Logo

 Richard Serra chose Videy Island as the site for Afangar.

-Richard Serra chose the site because of its proximity to a high traffic area.
+Richard Serra chose the site because of its proximity to a high-traffic area.

-In 1980 Richard Serra installed two sculptures, with support of the Public Art Fund, in New York City.
+In 1980 Richard Serra installed two sculptures, with the support of the Public Art Fund, in New York City.

 St John's Rotary Arc, one of Richard Serra's earliest curved sculptures, was 12 feet high and spanned 180 feet.